computational thinking computational thinking

 habits, and approaches used in computer science

-Von Marina Umaschi Bers, Louise P. Flannery, lizabeth R. Kazakoff im Text Computational thinking and tinkering (2014) Unter «computational thinking» wird verstanden, Probleme zu formulieren und deren Lösungen in berechenbaren Schritten (Algorithmen) zu repräsentieren, ob diese nun
+Von Marina Umaschi Bers, Louise P. Flannery, Elizabeth R. Kazakoff im Text Computational thinking and tinkering (2014) Unter «computational thinking» wird verstanden, Probleme zu formulieren und deren Lösungen in berechenbaren Schritten (Algorithmen) zu repräsentieren, ob diese nun

 von Maschinen oder Menschen ausgeführt werden (K–12 2016, 68f).

-Von Peter J. Denning, Matti Tedre im Buch Computational Thinking (2019) im Text What is computational Thinking? - designing computations that get Computers to do jobs for us, and
+Von Peter Denning, Matti Tedre im Buch Computational Thinking (2019) im Text What is computational Thinking? - designing computations that get Computers to do jobs for us, and

 - explaining and interpreting the world as a complex of information processes.